 Namibia possesses abundant natural resources and a diverse wildlife population, making it an attractive tourist destination.
 The Namibian travel and tourism industry significantly contributes to the country's economy, providing employment opportunities to over 100,000 people and contributing to the Gross Domestic Product [1, 2] while generating foreign income.

 However, the rampant poaching of wild animals poses a significant threat to wildlife conservation in game parks.
 Illegal poaching and wildlife trafficking endanger the survival of endangered species in Namibia.
-Namibia has recently witnessed a surge in wildlife crime, as evidenced by the reported poaching incidents in the iconic Etosha game park in 2022, where 61 black and 26 white rhinos were killed.
+Namibia has recently witnessed a surge in wildlife crime, as evidenced by the reported poaching incidents in the iconic Etosha Game Park in 2022, where 61 black and 26 white rhinos were killed.
 Elephants, rhinos, and pangolins are currently the three main high-value targets for poachers due to their ivory, horns, scales, and flesh [3,4]

 Poaching has profound social and cultural roots, so the Namibian government has implemented various legislative policies to support the travel and tourism industry and initiatives like Blue Rhino, 'community conservation,' and the Wildlife Protection Service Unit to combat poaching [5].